Elizabeth Richeza of Poland: Short government of Wenceslaus III and marriage with Rudolph of Habsburg

 Elizabeth's stepson Wenceslaus III (also a claimant to the throne of Hungary) succeeded to the thrones of both Bohemia and Poland but was murdered on 4 August 1306 in Olomouc, and with him the Přemyslid dynasty became extinct.
 The Kujavian branch of the Piast dynasty ascended to the Polish throne.

 With the death of her stepson, the position of Elizabeth again changed considerably, because as Queen Dowager, she was involved in the fight for the vacant Bohemian throne.
 Duke Rudolph III of Austria and Styria, son of King Albert I of Germany, finally could take the crown thanks to his father's help.
 In order to strengthen his position, he arranged his marriage to Elizabeth, both widow and stepmother of the last two Premyslid Kings.
-The marriage took place in Prague on 16 October 1306; however, Elizabeth's second time as Queen consort was short-lived: King Rudolph died on 4 July 1307 of dysentery after becoming ill during the siege of the fortress of a nobleman in revolt.
+The marriage took place in Prague on 16 October 1306.

+Elizabeth's second time as Queen consort was short-lived.
+King Rudolph died on 4 July 1307 of dysentery after becoming ill during the siege of the fortress of a nobleman in revolt.
 In his will, Rudolph acknowledged Elizabeth's dowry towns and left her an additional 20,000 pieces of fine silver.
+She commissioned an altar to Simon and Jude sometime before 1319 to aid her husband's soul.

 Rule over Hradec Králové

-After her second husband's death, Elizabeth left Prague and settled in Hradec Králové, one of her dower towns, which became the center of her domains.
+After her second husband's death, Elizabeth left Prague and settled in Hradec Králové, one of her dower towns, which became the center of her domains as her widow seat.
 However, soon after, she was again involved in the civil war for the Bohemian crown, this time between Henry of Carinthia and Frederick I of Austria, Rudolph's brother.
 In the fight, Elizabeth strongly supported her brother-in-law; for this, she was forced to flee from her lands, which were occupied by Henry.
-It was only in August 1308 when the Dowager Queen was able to return to Hradec Králové, which she transformed into a center of culture and art.
+It was only in August 1308 when the Dowager Queen was able to return to Hradec Králové, which she transformed into a centre of culture and art with the income from her dowry towns.
+She also supported the Inquisition in a campaign against local Waldensians.